mgrzanka/mgrzanka/README.md

 👋 Hi, I’m @mgrzanka

-🌱 I’m currently learning Artificial Intelligence Algorithms, with an emphasis on Machine learning
+🌱 I’m currently learning Artificial Intelligence Algorithms, with an emphasis on Machine Learning

 <!---
 mgrzanka/mgrzanka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.